DataDog/documentation/content/tracing/languages/php.md

 ## View the trace

-Assuming the Agent is running with APM enabled and it is configured with your API key, and assuming the **ddtrace** extension is installed and instrumented properly into your app, visit a tracing-enabled enpoint of your app and view the [APM UI][13] to see the traces.
+Assuming the Agent is running with APM enabled and it is configured with your API key, and assuming the **ddtrace** extension is installed and instrumented properly into your application, visit a tracing-enabled enpoint of your application and view the [APM UI][13] to see the traces.

-**It might take a few minutes before traces appear in the UI.** Just refresh the page a few times until you see the screen change.
+**Note**: It might take a few minutes before traces appear in the UI.

 ## Trace a custom function or method